NikhilBagwe/web-dev-notes/09 - Angular notes 1.md

 ## Form Validation :

+- Validation is done at Browser level when form gets submitted.
 - We can simply add "required" attribute to the desired Form control.
 - Check validity of a certain field :